by Starsky Hutch 76

 As the covert agent left, the Kobra officer stared at the computer console he had been at.
 Seeing nothing unusual, he went about his business.

-“We received this transmission at approximately 09:00 hours today,” the general told a grim-faced Superman.
+“We received this transmission at approximately 09:00 hours today,” General Tom Hartley told a grim-faced Superman.

 “Batman has his own problems to deal with right now,” Superman said.
 “Considering all that has happened in Gotham, with Swamp Thing’s retaliation for his wife’s trial and the escaped Arkham inmates, his city’s in almost as bad shape as mine.”